ooni/ooni.org/content/post/2025-tanzania-blocked-twitter/index.md

 ---
-title: "OONI Analysis of Blocking of the X Social Media Platform in Tanzania"
+title: "OONI Analysis on the Blocking of the X Social Media Platform in Tanzania"
-description: "This report documents the blocking of X (formerly Twitter) in Tanzania.
-This report supports a petition filed at the High Court of Tanzania, and OONI data is used as as evidence in support of this landmark public interest case."
+description: "This report documents the blocking of X (formerly Twitter) in Tanzania based on OONI data, supporting a petition filed at the High Court of Tanzania."
 author: "Maria Xynou, Arturo Filastò, Mehul Gulati"
 date: "2025-08-06"
 tags: ["country-tz", "censorship", "twitter", "x", "theme-social_media"]
 categories: ["report"]
 ---

-This report supports a petition filed at the High Court of Tanzania, challenging the unlawful disruption of internet access in Tanzania. **OONI data is used as evidence in support of this landmark public interest case**.
+This report supports a petition filed at the High Court of Tanzania in August 2025 by [Tech & Media Convergency (TMC)](https://tmc.co.tz/), challenging the blocking of the X social media platform in Tanzania. **OONI data is used as evidence in support of this landmark public interest case**.

+{{<table-of-contents>}}

 ## Introduction